 - Enable security teams to prioritize active threats and react quickly to reduce the potential impact

-What to Look for in Physical Security Threat Intelligence Software
+What to Look for in Physical Security Threat Intelligence Tools

 Deciding on physical security threat intelligence tools for your business shouldn’t be something you settle on before first assessing what features you need.
 The size of your company and industry affect the category, frequency, and severity of the threats against your business.
 A small startup composed of a handful of people likely won’t require the same magnitude of protection as a massive financial organization with multiple physical locations.